NethServer/docs/developer-manual/en/nethserver-directory.rst

 Following schema are used inside OpenLDAP:

-* always loaded: core, inetorgperson, cosine, corba, nis
+* always loaded: core, inetorgperson, cosine, corba
-* installed by extra packages: samba, qmail

 The LDAP tree is always accessible with the following DN: **dc=directory,dc=nh**.
 But there is also an :index:`overlay` which maps the domain name to the base DN.